Blokmap/backend/endpoints.md

 List reservations for an opening time.

 > **Note**: the response objects do not correspond to how reservations are stored in the database.
-Here, reservations are grouped by `opening_time_id` and `profile_id`.
+Here, reservations are grouped by `opening_time_id` and `profile_id` for **consecutive block indices** of the opening time.
 This way, the response is more efficient and easier to work with: a reservation semantically corresponds to a continuous block of time reserved by a profile for a specific opening time, instead of a single reservation per block index.

 **Response**